Deportivo Riestra: Current events

-Riestra's debut in Primera B came with success.
-They achieved to defeat more experienced sides as Platense and Almirante Brown, and also Brown and Almagro, the sides that would be promoted that season.
+Riestra's debut in Primera B Metropolitana came with success.
+They managed to defeat more experienced sides as Platense and Almirante Brown, and also Brown and Almagro, the sides that would be promoted that season.
 These results drove the Blanquinegro side to the top positions of the tournament at the beginning, reaching third by the end of the first round.
-However, Riestra showed a poor performance in the second round that left them in the 14th position by the end of the season, thus missing playoffs but managing to stay in the division as their initial goal was.
+However, Riestra showed a poor performance in the second round that left them in the 14th position by the end of the season, thus missing playoffs but managing to stay in the division, which was their initial goal.
 As a distinctive achievement Jonathan Herrera became top scorer of all AFA tournaments for the third time in a row, an unparalleled feat in modern Argentine football.

 Regarding the cup competition the Blanquinegro side reached Round of 32 for the second time, in which they first met a Primera División side, losing 3–1 to Rosario Central.

 The Malevos signed many new players for the six-month 2016 season, especially defenders, with the objective of avoiding relegation once again.
 The results were not good at the beginning, with a 7 matches winless streak.
 After a coach change results improved and Riestra managed to win five games and stay in Primera B for another season.

-The team accomplished their best historical performance in the 2016–17 league season, becoming runners-up of the Primera B in their third season in the division.
+The team accomplished their best historical performance in the 2016–17 league season, becoming runners-up of the Primera B Metropolitana in their third season in the division.
 Riestra placed in the top positions since the beginning and was the top scorer team in the season, with 53 goals in 36 games, scoring more than three at home against Defensores de Belgrano, Platense and Talleres, and also away at Almirante Brown and Colegiales.
 In the playoffs, Riestra reached the finals after a home draw against Platense and an aggregate 2–1 win against Deportivo Español.
 The finals featured 4th placed team Comunicaciones amidst some controversy due to a field invasion with five minutes to go, allegedly by a Riestra player, and also other regulation breaches reported by rivals and the press.
 AFA upheld some of the accusations while dismissed others, and decided continuation of the match in a neutral field, and several penalties for Deportivo Riestra, including a 20-point deduction the following season, later reduced to 10 points on an appeal.
-The match went on a few days later with a Blanquinegro victory 2–1, which were promoted to second division for the first time in their history.
+The match went on a few days later with a Blanquinegro victory 2–1, which were promoted to the second division for the first time in their history.

 The Blanquinegro squad also achieved their best in the cup competition of the season, reaching the Round of 16 for the first time after defeating Tigre on penalty kicks, before being eliminated once again by Rosario Central.